WR2 | Syllabus

 Assignments

-- Please do not research these questions: don’t google them; don’t ask your roommate or call your uncle Pete; don’t request an AI bot to generate some “thoughts.”
+Please do not research these questions: don’t google them; don’t ask your roommate or call your uncle Pete; don’t prompt an AI bot to generate some “thoughts.”
 I want to know what you think.
 Arrive to class on Wednesday with some ideas that you can express and defend.

 Readings